 I have a confession to make.
-I feel like I was completely unprepared for traveling to Mexico with kids.
+I was completely unprepared for traveling to Mexico with kids.
 Sure, I had all the standard travel preparations done: we had our passports, we had lodging arranged, we had tickets booked.
-But in terms of mentally preparing for a trip to Mexico, I feel like I was ill-prepared.
+But in terms of mentally preparing for a trip to Mexico, I was ill-prepared.

-To be honest, I had many assumptions of what Mexico would be like, fueled by what I saw and read in the media.
-I assumed Mexico would be poor, that I would have to be on guard all the time, and that we would have a hard time adjusting to the culture.
+To be honest, I had many assumptions of what Mexico was like, fueled by what I saw and read in the media.
+I assumed Mexico was poor, that I would have to be on guard all the time, and that we would have a hard time adjusting to the culture.
 But when I did come to Mexico with kids, these assumptions turned out to be all wrong.

 We have had such a fun time in Mexico.
 I don’t even know why I was so apprehensive about traveling to Mexico with kids in the first place!
 I should have spent more time researching Mexican culture and history, and talking more with friends of ours who come from Mexico or who have lived there.